• Skip to primary navigation

 What is elderflower?

 Elderflower are the flowers of the elder tree, they have a light and floral taste and are found throughout the UK in woodland.
 Elderflowers are in season from late May to mid June.
 They are clusters of tiny white flowers with a sweet and summery scent, and they look very pretty!
-Elderflowers are actually midly toxic, but this is removed once the flowers are cooked (for example when turning them into cordial) and they do have medicial applications too.
+Elderflowers are actually mildly toxic, but this is removed once the flowers are cooked (for example when turning them into cordial) and they do have medical applications too.

 How long do the cupcakes last and can they be frozen?

-Tips for making the Lemon & Elderflower Cupcakes:
+More tips for making the Lemon & Elderflower Cupcakes:

 • If you don't want to decorate the cupcakes with the fondant flowers I have used, you could also decorate them with sprinkles, some lemon zest, shop bought sugar or wafer flowers, or edible flowers.